 The Jury will consist of the Executive Committee of the Board of Directors.
 The Jury will make a recommendation to the Board of Directors on the award of the Bettman Prize.

-Proposals must include a brief letter of intent; a 300 word maximum project description; a brief resume of the applicant(s), a production schedule for the proposed project; and an itemized budget.
-Optional application materials include appropriate supportive documentation, a portfolio of selected work, , and letters of recommendation.
-Applications may not exceed ten (5) 8.5″x11″ pages, including letters of intent and support.
+Proposals must include a brief letter of intent, a project description in no more than 300 words, a brief resume of the applicant(s), a production schedule for the proposed project, and an itemized budget.
+Optional application materials include appropriate supportive documentation, a portfolio of selected work, and letters of recommendation.
+Applications may not exceed ten (10) 8.5″x11″ pages, including letters of intent and support.

 The chair of the Bettman Prize Jury will coordinate the annual program in close consultation with the Executive Director.
 AIA Cincinnati will solicit and accept applications for the Bettman Prize once every year.
 The deadline for submissions is August 15th.
 The Bettman Prize Jury will convene to review proposals accordingly.
 The jury has no obligation to make an award when it convenes.
 The President will announce the winning recipient(s) of the award within four weeks of the deadline.
 Projects will commence with the signing of a letter of agreement between AIA Cincinnati and the recipient(s).
 Bettman Prize recipients will present the completed project at a chapter meeting, open to the public, to be designated by the Board of Directors.